pitrou/pyarrow-hotfix/README.rst

 Description
 -----------

-This is a hotfix for the PyArrow security vulnerabilty `CVE-2023-47248 <https://www.cve.org/CVERecord?id=CVE-2023-47248>`__.
+This is a hotfix for the PyArrow security vulnerability `CVE-2023-47248 <https://www.cve.org/CVERecord?id=CVE-2023-47248>`__.

 We generally recommend upgrading to PyArrow 14.0.1 or later, but if you